 - a.
 Public and private roads and parking areas must be designed to take advantage of natural vegetation and topography to achieve maximum screening from view from public waters.
 Documentation must be provided by a qualified individual that all roads and parking areas are designed and constructed to minimize and control erosion to public waters consistent with the field office technical guides of the local soil and water conservation district, or other applicable technical materials. - b.
 Roads, driveways, and parking areas must meet structure setbacks and must not be placed within bluff and shore impact zones, when other reasonable and feasible placement alternatives exist.
 If no alternatives exist, they may be placed within these areas, and must be designed to minimize adverse impacts. - c.
-Public watercraft access ramps, approach roads, and access-related parking areas may be placed within shore impact zones provided the vegetation screening and erosion control conditions of this sub-part are met. - 4.
-Storm Water Management. - a.
-The following general and specific standards shall apply in addition to those contained in Alexandria Township Storm Water Management Ordinance: - (1.)
-General Standards. - (a.)
+Public watercraft access ramps, approach roads, and access-related parking areas may be placed within shore impact zones provided the vegetation screening and erosion control conditions of this sub-part are met.

+4. Storm Water Management.

+a.
+The following general and specific standards shall apply in addition to those contained in Alexandria Township Storm Water Management Ordinance:

+(1.)
+General Standards.

+- (a.)
 When possible, existing natural drainageways, wetlands, and vegetated soil surfaces must be used to convey, store, filter, and retain storm water runoff before discharge to public waters. - (b).
 Development must be planned and conducted in a manner that will minimize the extent of disturbed areas, runoff velocities, erosion potential, and reduce and delay runoff volumes.
 Disturbed areas must be stabilized and protected as soon as possible and facilities or methods used to retain sediment on the site.

 - (c.)
 When development density, topography features, and soil and vegetation conditions are not sufficient to adequately handle storm water runoff using natural features and vegetation, various types of constructed facilities such as diversions, settling basins, skimming devices, dikes, waterways, and ponds may be used.
-Preference must be given to designs using surface drainage, vegetation, and infiltration rather than buried pipes and manmade materials and facilities. - (d.)
+Preference must be given to designs using surface drainage, vegetation, and infiltration rather than buried pipes and man-made materials and facilities. - (d.)
 Landowners may only drain surface water upon neighboring land if they act in good faith and; - i. there is a reasonable necessity for the drainage; - ii. the draining of water onto neighboring land does not create a health or safety hazard; - iii. the utility or benefit accruing to the drained land outweighs the gravity of the harm resulting to the burdened land; and - iv. the drainage is accomplished by reasonably improving and aiding the natural drainage system, or if, in the absence of a practical natural drain, a reasonable and feasible artificial drainage system is adopted. - (2.)
-Specific Standards. - (a.)
+Specific Standards.73 - (a.)
 Impervious surface coverage of lots must not exceed twenty-five (25) percent of the lot area or twenty (20) percent of the lot area in Natural Environment Shoreland Zoning.
 For the purposes of this section, twenty-five (25) percent of the total area covered by pervious paver systems designed to allow the infiltration of water between pavers may be considered pervious by conditional use permit provided that: - i.
-The pervious pavement system shall be designed and certified by a registered engineer or landscape architect and installed by someone qualified in the particular system used, or the installation shall be overseen by a product representative to ensure its proper long-term function;
+The pervious pavement system shall be designed and certified by a registered engineer or landscape architect and installed by someone qualified in the particular system used, or the installation shall be overseen by a product representative to ensure its proper long-term function; - (1) The pervious pavement designer shall include maintenance instructions to the property owner along with a maintenance schedule, with a copy to the Township to be filed along with the permit;